|Somewhere between a soup and stew, all thick and creamy and soothing, this full bodied and flavorful pot of white beans is all due to the ham bone.|

 - 1 cup of reserved stock

 Soak beans overnight to speed the cooking process.
 Place ham bone in a large stockpot, along with the remaining stock ingredients, cover with water plus another 2 inches.
 Bring to a boil, reduce heat and simmer, uncovered, for 1 hour.
 Strain, reserving the bone and stock; discard vegetables.
 Once cooled, pick off any meat from the bone, reserving the meat and discarding the bone.
-Set aside 1 cup of the stock.
+Reserve all of the stock but set aside 1 cup of the stock separate to use for the gravy.

 Warm the bacon drippings, stir in the flour and cook until lightly browned.
-Stir in the reserved cup of stock a little at a time to make a gravy and bring to a boil; cook and stir until smooth.
+Stir in the cup of stock you set aside earlier, adding it a little at a time to the roux to make a gravy.
+Bring to a boil; cook and stir until smooth.
 Transfer the gravy to the bean pot, stir in, add the salt, pepper and Cajun seasoning, and continue on a simmer, another 30 minutes, or until beans are fully tender.
 Taste and adjust seasonings.
 Serve as is, or over hot, cooked rice.

 Requires Adobe Reader - download it free!